 - Wash cauliflower and remove as much of the green leaves as possible.
 Cut the cauliflower in half from top to bottom.

 - Using the large holes on a box grater, grate the cauliflower florets only.
 Do not grate the stems of the cauliflower.
-Reserve those and use in another recipe.
+Reserve those and use them in another recipe.

 - Preheat a large frying pan or cast iron skillet or wok to high heat (not SUPER high, just high) and add 1 Tbsp coconut oil.